BlitterStudio/amiberry/docs/README.md

 ### First, clone this repository locally

-      cd ~
       git clone https://github.com/BlitterStudio/amiberry
       cd amiberry

-### Then, choose a platform to compile for

-Amiberry's Makefile includes several targets, to cover various platforms.
-You will need to specify your platform using the following syntax:

-      make PLATFORM=<platform>

-Where `<platform>` is one of the supported platforms.

-If you have more than 1GB of RAM, you can also use multiple CPU cores to compile it faster, by adding `-j<cores>`, where `<cores>` is the number of CPU cores you want to use.
-For example, on a Raspberry Pi 4 (32-bit) with at least 2GB of RAM, you can use all four CPU cores with the following:

-      make -j4 PLATFORM=rpi4
+### Build using CMake (recommended)

+Amiberry can be built using CMake or the old Makefile approach.
+The recommended and simpler way, is using CMake:

+      cmake -B build && cmake --build build -j4

+### Build using the Makefile (old approach)

-Please consult the [relevant Wiki page](https://github.com/BlitterStudio/amiberry/wiki/Available-Platforms) for the full list of available platforms, as there are many (and separate for 32-bit and 64-bit ones).
+If you want to use the Makefile instead, please consult the [relevant Wiki page](https://github.com/BlitterStudio/amiberry/wiki/Available-Platforms) for the full list of available platforms, as there are many (and separate for 32-bit and 64-bit ones).
 Alternatively, you can also check the Makefile itself for a full list of supported platforms.

 For more documentation subjects, please check the [Wiki page](https://github.com/BlitterStudio/amiberry/wiki)